-- Factory insulated backs for ceiling diffusers shall be installed at all ducted return applications. - 4.
-All diffusers shall be rated for a noise criterion index of twenty-five or less. - Perforated diffusers or return grills in office spaces are prohibited. - 6.
-Butterfly dampers with two (2) inch handle standoff located at main trunk upstream of flexible duct connection to diffuser shall be provided.
+- to diffuser shall be provided.
 Scoops are prohibited. - 7.
-All rectangular sheet metal duct shall have opposed blade-type balancing dampers. - 8.
+All rectangular sheet metal duct shall have opposed bladetype balancing dampers. - 8.
 All outside air dampers shall be constructed of aluminum with a clean anodized frame to a minimum of 0.7 mill deep.
 Blade seals shall be extruded silicone, secured in an integral slot within the aluminum blade extrusions and shall be mechanically fastened to prevent shrinkage and movement over the life of the damper.
 Aluminum end caps shall be press fitted to blade ends to seal hollow interior and reduce air leakage.
 End caps shall be clear anodized.
 Adhesives or clip-on type blade seals will not be approved.
 Linkage hardware shall be aluminum and stainless steel, installed in the frame side, out of airstream, and accessible after installation.
 Linkage hardware shall be complete with stainless steel cup-point trunnion screws to prevent linkage slippage.
-Bearings shall be a dual bearing system composed of a celcon-type inner bearing rotating with a polycarbonate outer bearing inserted in the frame.
+Bearings shall be a dual bearing system composed of a Teflon/Celcon-type inner bearing rotating with a polycarbonate outer bearing inserted in the frame.
 Dampers shall be custom made to required size, with blade stops not exceeding 1-1/4" in height.
-Dampers shall be opposed blade or parallel blade action, as indicated on the plans. - All outdoor mounted actuators shall have weather-tight enclosures. - 10.
+Dampers shall be opposed blade or parallel blade action, as indicated on the plans. - 9.
+All outdoor mounted actuators shall have NEMA 4X weather-tight enclosures with integral heaters. - 10.
 Uninsulated flexible ductwork is prohibited.
 Flexible duct length from branch to diffuser shall be less than six feet, supported so that no kinking in ductwork occurs. - 11.
-Ductwork, unless otherwise specified, other than flexible
+Ductwork, unless otherwise specified, other than flexible ductwork shall be galvanized sheet metal construction unless stricter requirements for specialized systems apply (kitchen hoods, lab exhaust duct systems as example.) - 12.
+Ductwork shall be sized to avoid the use of internal tie rods.
+Internal tie rods are prohibited. - 13.
+Minimum ductwork, insulation and jacketing shall be provided as follows: - a.
+All ductwork, piping and/or equipment insulation